blythbug/RentmyCaravan-Web/README.md

 # Assignment Brief

-## You are to assume that the system caters for only to a single user type, in this case ‘caravan
+## You are to assume that the system caters for only to a single user type, in this case ‘caravan owners'
-owners’).

 ### The functions of the user type ‘caravan owners’ are given below: